 - A. Requirements for Group Family Child Care Home providers - 1.
-GFCCH providers must be at least twenty-one (21) years of age and must show evidence of one (1) of the following: - Associate degree or beyond from an accredited institution of higher education in Child Development, Early Childhood Education or a field directly related to the care of young children; or - b.
-Hold a Child Development Associate Certificate (CDA) in Family Child Care; or

-- c.
-Hold a high school diploma or GED, with successful completion of a current certificate in Child Development from an accredited institution of higher education and demonstrate successful completion, without major violations and/or rectification of all minor violations, of a full two (2) year term of licensure as a Rhode Island Family Child Care Home provider, with a license in good standing; or - d.
+GFCCH providers must be at least twenty-one (21) years of age and must show evidence of one (1) of the following: - a.
+Associate degree or beyond from an accredited institution of higher education in Child Development, Early Childhood Education or a field directly related to the care of young children; or - b.
+Hold a Child Development Associate Certificate (CDA) in Family Child Care; or - c.
+Hold a current certificate in Child Development from an accredited institution of higher education and demonstrate successful completion, without major violations and/or rectification of all minor violations, of a full two (2) year term of licensure as a Rhode Island Family Child Care Home provider, with a license in good standing; or - d.
 Hold a high school diploma or GED, successfully completed a minimum of three (3) courses (nine (9) credits) related to the care of young children from an accredited institution of higher education and demonstrate successful completion, without major violations and/or rectification of all minor violations, of five (5) years of licensure as a Rhode Island Family Child Care Home provider, with a license in good standing; ore.
-National Association for Family Child Care (NAFCC) or equivalent accreditation approved by DHS. - a.
+National Association for Family Child Care (NAFCC) or equivalent accreditation approved by DHS. - 2.
+Prior to initial licensure, GFCCH providers must show evidence of having successfully completed the following: - a.
 High school or GED (applicable for all providers initially licensed after the issuance of the 2007 Regulations); - b.
 The Department's Orientation to Family Child Care; - c.
 The Department's approved Pre-Service Training; - d.
-Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary Resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done either in person or online; and - (2) Pediatric first aid (online training is accepted)
+Current certification under the most recent guidelines of the American Heart Association in:

+- (1) Pediatric Cardiopulmonary Resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done either in person or online; and - (2) Pediatric first aid (online training is accepted)

-Pediatric first aid training may be done in person or online;
+Pediatric first aid training may be done in person or online.

 - e.
-A Ceomprehensive Bbackground Ceheck, as outlined in § 7.2.1(B) of this Part; and - f.
-Completion of Department approved orientation and pre-licensure training; and - fg.
-Physician's reference Evidence of an annual physical and immunization information. - B. Requirements for Group Family Child Care Home assistants and substitutes

-- A GFCCH assistant/substitute must be at least twenty-one (21) years of age; or - 2.
+A comprehensive background check, as outlined in § 7.2.1(B) of this Part; and - f.
+Physician's reference and immunization information. - B. Requirements for Group Family Child Care Home assistants and substitutes - 1.
+A GFCCH assistant/substitute must be at least twenty-one (21) years of age; or - 2.
 Eighteen (18) years of age and show evidence of: - a.
-High school diploma or GED with a child care/child development certification.; or - Six (6) credits from an accredited institution of higher education in human growth and development or early childhood education. - a.
-Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done in person or online; and - (2) Pediatric first aid
+High school diploma or GED with a child care/child development certification; or - b.
+Six (6) credits from an accredited institution of higher education in human growth and development or early childhood education. - 3.
+Prior to initial Department approval of being a Group assistant/substitute, the individual must show evidence of having successfully completed the following; - a.
+Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done in person or online; and - (2) Pediatric first aid b.
+A comprehensive background check, as outlined in § 7.2.1 (B) of this Part.

-Pediatric first aid training may be done in person or online-:
+Pediatric first aid training may be done in person or online.